PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 ### 5. Knowledge Platform Architecture

-**Architectural Role:** *Establishes the Integration layer.*
+**Architectural Role:** *Establishes the Platform layer.*

-Demonstrates how governed knowledge and execution workflows enable AI agents to safely integrate with external tools and business systems.
+Demonstrates how structured, governed knowledge and operational processes become part of an enterprise knowledge platform that can support humans, automation, AI agents, and intelligent systems.

-**Core Question Addressed:** *How do governed knowledge assets connect with external tools and business systems?*
+**Core Question Addressed:** *How do we integrate governed knowledge into an enterprise knowledge platform?*

 ---
 ## What you will find inside each subproject